 Shape and finish

-The Flick 2 is, as mentioned, an ergonomic mouse (the Clutch 2 is Fnatic’s ambi mouse in the new lineup) and it has to be said that the shape is super nicely done.
+The Flick 2 is, as mentioned, an ambidextrous mouse (the Clutch 2 is Fnatic’s ergo mouse in the new lineup) and it has to be said that the shape is super nicely done.
 It’s a pretty safe shape, with no real crazy humps or any other controversial design decisions, but there are some subtle design cues which make it stand out.

 Due to the pretty safe design I’d say this mouse can be used by pretty much all grip types, depending on hand size obviously.
 I wouldn’t recommend the mouse for people with (really) small hands regardless of grip style due to the way the shell widens at the back though.
 For reference: my hand is 18.5×10.5 cm.

 The mouse is coated with a matte black finish on top and an ever so slightly rubberized material on the sides.
 The Flick 2 is definitely grippy enough, and the coating seems to handle sweat pretty nicely as well.
 It starts to show ‘traces of use’ pretty quickly, but I didn’t have an issue with the mouse starting to feel nasty after prolonged use, so the coating is another aspect that they got right.

 There’s a DPI button is located on top of the mouse, which does its job of staying out of the way when you don’t need it perfectly.
 Two side buttons are located very conveniently as well; they’re easy enough to get to, but they stay out of the way during normal gameplay.

 The mouse feet of the Flick 2 are a definite eye catcher.
 You might think you’ve seen large mouse feet before, but the ones Fnatic put on the Flick 2 blow everything else out of the water.
 These two massive mouse feet provide a very nice and even glide and once you’re used to it (something which doesn’t take long, to be fair) it really is a very pleasant and smooth experience.